 August Strindberg was a hugely prolific author, famed for plays such as Miss Julie and The Father, but also known as a novelist, essayist, poet and even as a painter.
 He spent the last four years of his life in a building he called The Blue Tower.
 We will visit his apartment which has been reconstructed as it was when he lived there, with rooms set up like sets from plays.
 His library holds 6800 books – we are lucky to see them, for he once had to redeem them all from a pawnbroker.

-Lena Törnqvist, archivist of the Astrid Lindgren collection in the National Library and board member of the Astrid Lindgren Society, will give us a personal tour of the Astrid Lindgren apartment at Dalagatan 46.
+Lena Törnqvist, archivist of the Astrid Lindgren collection in the National Library and board member of the Astrid Lindgren Society, and Kjell Bohlund, former chairman of The Swedish Publishers’ Association and the Astrid Lindgren Society, will give us a personal tour of the Astrid Lindgren apartment at Dalagatan 46.
 Here Lindgren wrote such books as Ronia the Robber’s Daughter, The Brothers Lionheart and The Six Bullerby Children.
 It was these novels and others that have made Astrid Lindgren the world’s third most translated children’s author (after H.C.
 Andersen and the Brothers Grimm).
 The apartment of four rooms was her home from 1941 to her death in 2002, and remains just as she knew it.

 Our dinner tonight will be enjoyed at Den Gyldene Freden, a distinguished place because this is where the Nobel Prize for Literature Academy members meet for a weekly dinner every Thursday.
 It has been serving Swedish home cooking since 1722 and is in Stockholm’s Old Town.
 Poet/songwriter Carl Michael Bellman (18th century) helped to make it famous through his works, as did songwriter Cornelis Vreeswijk (20th century).
 It is listed in The Guinness Book of Records as the oldest restaurant in the world that still has almost unchanged surroundings.
 (Overnight Stockholm) BD